eliseaston/movie-app/README.md

-# movie-app
+# Hobbits and Dinosaurs

-Movie review app created following Pragmatic Studios Rails course
+This website app was created following the Pragmatic Studios Rails 6.0 online course.

+It is deployed on Heroku here: https://hobbitsanddinosaurs.herokuapp.com/